 (a) an Incident [or Notifiable Event];

-(b) issuance of a compliance notice under regulation 103;
+(b) issuance of a Non-Compliance Notice under regulation 103bis; and

-(c) When deemed necessary by the [Committee following investigation into third-party information submitted to the [Authority] or following investigation into matters referred by the Commission under regulation 51[ that results in sufficient evidence to suggest a breach of compliance has occurred].
+(c) when deemed necessary by the [Committee following investigation into third-party information submitted to the [Authority] or following investigation into matters referred by the Commission under regulation 51[ that results in sufficient evidence to suggest a breach of compliance has occurred].

-[3. bis The Contractor shall engage with [potentially directly affected] Stakeholders, and in accordance with [regulation 93 ter], Standards and taking into account the Guidelines during the development of the performance assessment;]
+[3. bis The Contractor shall engage with [potentially directly affected] Stakeholders, and in accordance with [regulation 93 bis], Standards and taking into account the Guidelines during the development of the performance assessment;]

-4. A [Contractor] shall submit the results of a performance assessment in a performance assessment report to the Secretary-General in accordance with, and in the format set out in, the applicable Standards and taking into account the Guidelines[, and shall, as a minimum contain the following information:
+4. A Contractor shall submit the results of a performance assessment in a performance assessment report to the Secretary-General in accordance with, and in the format set out in, the applicable Standards and taking into account the Guidelines[, and shall, as a minimum contain the following information:

 (a) information regarding the period applicable to the performance assessment;